Camp Livingston Operating Guide 2021: A Summer of Success

 Upon returning to camp the AU group will be able to participate in all the great programming Camp Livingston has to offer while maintaining a safe distance from the rest of the camp community.

 - AU will have a separate meal area adjacent to the Chadar O’Chel and their own Village (the Negev) where they will be able to spend time together in their “bubble.”

 Please remember – forms and scholarships

 If you haven’t done so already, please log on to your CampInTouch account.
-Camper forms are up and available for currently enrolled campers and due on May 1st.
-As we move into spring, we will have more specific COVID-19 intake forms available.
+Camper forms are up and available for currently enrolled campers and were due on May 1st.

 - Cancellation reminder

 - I understand that if I cancel my application between October 15, 2020 and March 31, 2021, all tuition will be refunded except the $350 deposit.
 If I cancel between April 1, 2021 and May 1, 2021, I will still be responsible for 50% of the total camp fees.
 Cancellations received after May 1, 2021 will be responsible for 100% of camp fees.
 All cancellations must be in writing.